ericblade/webos-desktop-docker/README.md

     docker build -t webos .
     docker run --security-opt seccomp=unconfined -e DISPLAY=192.168.0.1:0.0 -e QT_GRAPHICSSYSTEM=native -i -t webos /bin/bash

+until we get this working, you'll want to start bash as above.
+Once you're in bash, do

+    cd build-desktop
+    ./service-bus.sh start
+    ./service-bus.sh services
+    (wait a cpl seconds for services to get all running) ./run-luna-sysmgr.sh

+then debug it. :-)

 # Note
 This crashes with a failure in xcb attempting to enumerate displays.
 Not sure why.
 Not sure if can be fixed.